OpenPecha/stam_annotator/docs/usage.md

     creates an object based on that ID.
 - The method get_annotations() returns a dictionary with annotation_id as key and annotation text, its annotation group and annotation type as value.
+- If payloads such as page number,... are present in the pecha OPF then it will also be included in the dictionary in the feature 'payloads'.
 - Note that pecha OPF is downloaded automatically from the GitHub repository if they are not already present in the local directory.